Skip to main content

 This dual effect ∞ a reduction in the initial GnRH signal from the hypothalamus and a dampened response from the pituitary ∞ leads to a significant downregulation of the entire HPG axis.
 The pulsatility of LH secretion becomes disrupted, follicular development in the ovaries may stall, and ovulation can cease.

 The amount and type of carbohydrate matter.
 Diets based on high-glycemic, refined carbohydrates can lead to dramatic swings in blood sugar and insulin, which introduces its own form of metabolic stress and can, as mentioned, suppress SHBG.
-In contrast, complex carbohydrates from whole food sources provide a more stable release of glucose, signaling consistent without the disruptive hormonal consequences of insulin spikes.
+In contrast, complex carbohydrates from whole food sources provide a more stable release of glucose, signaling consistent energy availability without the disruptive hormonal consequences of insulin spikes.

 • Hypothalamic Sensing ∞ Specialized neurons in the hypothalamus monitor glucose availability and hormonal signals like insulin and leptin to assess the body’s overall energy status.